 8. Be proactive to protect your pet’s health

 Take precautions to reduce your pet’s chances of requiring expensive medical care.
 Such steps include:

-- Wellness checkups: Prevention is always better (and cheaper) than a cure.
-Make sure your pets get annual wellness exams.
-Keep up with the vaccination schedule, and make sure you discuss heartworm prevention with your vet.
+Annual wellness checkups.
+Also, keep up with the vaccination schedule, and make sure you discuss heartworm prevention with your vet.

 9. Compare treatments

 If your pet has a serious medical condition, the most expensive treatment may not be the best course of action.
 Ask your vet about treatment options and costs, as well as the likely prognosis for your pet.

 Have you ever faced a situation in which your pet required expensive care?
 Share your story below or on our Facebook page.

 Karen Datko contributed to this report.